New Jersey governor signs bill overhauling gun carry rules

-TRENTON, N.J.
-(AP) — New Jersey lawmakers gave final approval Monday to legislation overhauling rules to get a firearm carry permit after this summer’s U.S. Supreme Court ruling expanded gun rights.
+SCOTCH PLAINS, N.J.
+(AP) — New Jersey Gov. Phil Murphy on Thursday signed an overhaul to the rules to get a firearm carry permit, legislation that was spurred by this summer’s U.S. Supreme Court ruling expanding gun rights.

-Republicans opposed the measure, raising questions about its constitutionality, and gun rights advocates predicted it wouldn’t pass constitutional muster.
+The Democrat-led Senate had passed the measure Monday, sending it to Murphy’s desk.
+Republicans had opposed the legislation, raising questions about its constitutionality, and gun rights advocates predicted it wouldn’t pass constitutional muster.

 It increases from three to four the number of endorsements from non-family members in order to get a permit.
 They would also have to be interviewed by law enforcement officials as well.